 "What I have been calling verity," sometimes called authentic, "grunge meets Etsy, meets D.I.Y..
 Companies like Banana Republic are spending a lot of money to look spontaneous."

-Marthe Le Van, Editor of Lark Books had a articulate response that captured the morning, "I think rather than a [new] standard, it is an expansion of the boundaries."
+Marthe Le Van, Editor of Lark Books had an articulate response that captured the morning, "I think rather than a [new] standard, it is an expansion of the boundaries."
 "Rather than changing standards, they are just expanding."
 It has to be looked at on a "case by case situation, when it works, I think it works really well, but some- times it doesn't work."

 Photographer Christopher Conrad added, "also more people are doing their own shots.
 So one out of 99 might really work."

-Roger Schrieber, professional photographer, continued the conversation with a reference to his theater background.
+Roger Schrieber, a professional photographer, continued the conversation with a reference to his theater background.
 "There is the old theater adage, if it works leave it in.
 I approach photo shoots with the artists not focusing on the latest trends, but I want to shoot the best picture I can of that art."

 "And the art usually tells me what it wants to look like.
-I was really impressed with the photographs that Marthe was show- ing us from Sweden.
-Very, very interesting stuff, but there are a lot of juries that wouldn't want to see that; but you've got to know what the juries want to see.
+I was really impressed with the photographs that Marthe was showing us from Sweden.
+Very, very interesting stuff, but there are a lot of juries that wouldn't want to see that, but you've got to know what the juries want to see.
 You have to read your mail.
 You have to know what the juries are looking for.
 If that works, do it."

 The above comments were taken from the recorded audio of the Professional Development Seminar.
-I have listened to all the lectures and discussion very carefully.
+I have listened to all the lectures and discussions very carefully.
 For hours I edited the audio recordings minute by minute.
 I learned so much from the speakers.